xaviersolau/DevArticles/README.md

 namespace AppBlazor.Services
 {
     /// <summary>
-    /// Service interface that will by injected and used in the application Home page.
+    /// Service interface that will be injected and used in the application Home page.
     /// </summary>
     public interface IWelcomeMessageService
     {